Spacetime is Locally Inertial at Points of General Relativistic Shock Wave Interaction between Shocks from Different Characteristic Families: The Shock-Collision-Case: The Proof of Theorem

-\textbf{Theorem 1.1} {\it Suppose that $p$ is a point of regular shock wave interaction in SSC between shocks from different families, in the sense that condition (i) - (iv) of Definition \ref{shockinteract} hold, for the SSC metric $g_{\mu\nu}$.
-Then the following are equivalent: \begin{enumerate}[(i)] \item There exists a $\oneone$ coordinate transformation $x^\alpha\circ(x^\mu)^{-1}$ in the $(t,r)$-plane, with Jacobian $J^\mu_\alpha$, defined in a neighborhood $\mathcal{N}$ of $p$, such that the metric components $g_{\alpha\beta} = J^\mu_\alpha J^\nu_\beta g_{\mu\nu}$ are $\oneone$ functions of the coordinates $x^{\alpha}$. \item The Rankine Hugoniot conditions, \eqref{RHwithN1} - \eqref{RHwithN2}, hold across each shock curve in the sense of (v) of Definition \ref{shockinteract}. \end{enumerate} Furthermore, the above equivalence also holds for the full atlas of $C^{1,1}$ coordinate transformations, not restricted to the $(t,r)$-plane.}

-\emph{Proof.} \ By Proposition \ref{canonicalformforJ}, it is immediate that (i) implies (ii).
+We now use the construction of Section \ref{Sec: Canonical Jacobian} - \ref{Sec: Matching Conditions} to prove Theorem \ref{TheoremMain}.
+To begin with, recall our main theorem: \textbf{Theorem 1.1} {\it Suppose that $p$ is a point of regular shock wave interaction in SSC between shocks from different families, in the sense that condition (i) - (iv) of Definition \ref{shockinteract} hold, for the SSC metric $g_{\mu\nu}$.
+Then the following are equivalent: \begin{enumerate}[(i)] \item There exists a $\oneone$ coordinate transformation $x^\alpha\circ(x^\mu)^{-1}$ in the $(t,r)$-plane, with Jacobian $J^\mu_\alpha$, defined in a neighborhood $\mathcal{N}$ of $p$, such that the metric components $g_{\alpha\beta} = J^\mu_\alpha J^\nu_\beta g_{\mu\nu}$ are $\oneone$ functions of the coordinates $x^{\alpha}$. \item The Rankine Hugoniot conditions, \eqref{RHwithN1} - \eqref{RHwithN2}, hold across each shock curve in the sense of (v) of Definition \ref{shockinteract}. \end{enumerate} Furthermore, the above equivalence also holds for the full atlas of $C^{1,1}$ coordinate transformations, not restricted to the $(t,r)$-plane.} \emph{Proof.} \ By Proposition \ref{canonicalformforJ}, it is immediate that (i) implies (ii).
 The extension of the equivalence to the full atlas of $C^{0,1}$ coordinate transformations follows from Proposition \ref{canonicalformforJ} as well.

 We now prove that (ii) implies (i), which then completes the proof.
 To construct the coordinate transformations asserted in (i), we use the canonical form of the Jacobian, \eqref{Jacobian2}, such that the free functions $\Phi^{\mu\pm}_\alpha$ satisfy the integrability condition, \eqref{IC_2shocks}, and the matching conditions, \eqref{matching_C0} - \eqref{matching_C1_t_second}.
 In more detail, choose two functions